 Project specific emergent vegetation data was collected pre construction in 2000, post construction in 2003 and as part of a broader post Hurricane Rita assessment at half of the vegetation stations in 2005, 2006, 2007, and 2008.
 The project goals were to increase the cover and occurrence of fresh marsh species in the project area.
-Species were classified as fresh, fresh-intermediate, intermediate and so on using classifications defined by Jenneke Visser.
-The 2006 through 2015 data were tested for project effects on the occurrence and cover of fresh to intermediate species as per the monitoring plan.
-The project area had 13% fresh to intermediate vegetation, the reference area 12%, and Mermentau River CRMS site only 5.5% fresh to intermediate cover between 2006 and 2015.
-The project and reference CRMS sites were nearly identical with respect to the amount of fresh and fresh-intermediate vegetation present ($F{1,18}$ =0.177, p=0.6790) in a one-way ANOVA.
-However the project CRMS sites were less variable and were increasing in intermediate vegetation while the reference CRMS sites varied depending on rainfall and have increased between 2013 and 2015.
-The results of the project CRMS sites compared to the Mermentau River CRMS site showed a significantly larger quantity of fresh and fresh-intermediate vegetation in the project, where those classes had been completely lost in the Mermentau River CRMS site starting in 2010 and continuing through 2012 ($F{1,18}=7.111$, p=0.0157), but returned after several high rain fall years.
+Species were classified as fresh, freshintermediate, intermediate and so on using classifications defined by Jenneke Visser.
+The 2006 through 2018 data were tested for project effects on the occurrence and cover of fresh to intermediate species as per the monitoring plan.
+The project area had 34.8% fresh to intermediate vegetation, the reference area 36.2%, and Mermentau River CRMS site only 10.7% fresh to intermediate cover between 2006 and 2018.
+The project and reference CRMS sites were nearly identical with respect to the amount of fresh to intermediate vegetation present ($F{1,24}$ =0.102, p=0.7527) in a one-way ANOVA.
+However the project CRMS sites were less variable and were increasing in fresh to intermediate vegetation while the reference CRMS sites varied depending more so on rainfall thus having increased from 2013-2017.
+The results of the project CRMS sites compared to the Mermentau River CRMS site showed a significantly larger quantity of fresh to intermediate vegetation in the project, where those classes had been almost completely lost in the Mermentau River CRMS site starting in 2009 and continuing through 2012 (F{1,24}=39.04, p=0.0001), but returned after several high rainfall years and new management practices.

 All available vegetation data from ME-11 project specific sites and project specific reference sites were summarized according to marsh type classifications over time for a similar vegetation salinity assessment.
 The subset of ME-11 stations sampled through 2008 showed that after Hurricane Rita there was higher percent cover in the project area than the reference but the project area wasn't necessarily composed of fresher species than the reference area (figure 18).
-This assessment diverges from the findings of the more current CRMS data which shows different trajectories inside and outside the project area from 2008-2015.
+This assessment diverges from the findings of the more current CRMS data which shows different trajectories inside and outside the project area from 2006-2018.